Beef Tips

 • All-Purpose Flour: I’m a baker through and through, but when I forget to get flour, cornstarch mixed with water (slurry-style) thickens the sauce just right.

-• Red Wine: If you’re worried about the alcohol content, don’t be boos!
-It’ll cook off.
-You can also mix up some beef broth with a splash of balsamic vinegar.
+• Red Wine: The alcohol content burns off while cooking.
+As a swap, you can also mix up some beef broth with a splash of balsamic vinegar.

 • Unsalted Beef Stock: If you’re using regular beef stock, just go easy on the added salt.

-• Thyme Sprigs: You can also use dried, but don’t be shy boos!
-Experiment with some rosemary or bay leaves.
+• Thyme Sprigs: You can also use dried, or some rosemary or bay leaves.

 • Fresh Parsley: Fresh chives or green onions can add a nice touch too.

-• Hot Cooked Rice: Beef tips and rice are one of the BEST comfort food combos, y’all.
-Rice soaks up all the flavorful gravy, so I just had to add it to this recipe.
-Mashed potatoes, egg noodles, or even cauliflower rice are also great pairings.
+• Hot Cooked Rice: Rice soaks up all the flavorful gravy, so I just had to add it to this recipe.
+Garlic mashed potatoes, egg noodles, or even cauliflower rice are also great pairings.

 How to make Beef Tips